-In cases of joint referrals, majority of the Members present in each committee, there being a quorum, is required to act upon or approve a committee report.
+In cases of joint referrals, committee reports shall be approved in the joint meeting by a majority of the Members present in each committee, there being a quorum.
 The committee report shall be signed by the chairpersons of the committees concerned.

-Once a committee report is approved, the report and the corresponding measure it covers shall no longer be subject to any change, amendment or alteration, except correction(s) of typographical errors.
+Once a committee report is approved, the report and the corresponding measure it covers shall no longer be subject to any change, amendment or alteration, except correction(s) of typographical error(s).

-Technical working groups may be conducted to ensure that measures and their corresponding committee reports are carefully crafted and faithfully express the ideas, sentiments and consensus of the committee relative to said measures and reports.
+Technical working groups may be created and tasked to ensure that measures and their corresponding committee reports are carefully crafted and faithfully express the ideas, sentiments and consensus of the committee relative to said measures and reports.

-When a committee submits a report, a Member thereof shall be presumed to have concurred with the report and shall be precluded from opposing the same during plenary debate unless the member files an objection or dissenting vote in writing with the Secretary General within seven (7) calendar days from the inclusion thereof in the Order of Business, or is allowed to do so by the Speaker upon satisfactory explanation in writing made by the Member within the same period.
+When a committee submits a report, a Member thereof shall be presumed to have concurred with the report and shall be precluded from opposing the same during plenary debate unless the Member files an objection or dissenting vote in writing with the Secretary General within seven (7) calendar days from the inclusion thereof in the Order of Business, or is allowed to do so by the Speaker upon satisfactory explanation in writing made by the Member within the same period.
+Provided, However that the foregoing provision does not apply to a member of the committee who did not vote in the affirmative or was absent with explanation during the voting.
 Dissenting opinion(s), if any, shall, as far as practicable, be attached to the committee report.